-23. Explain why is it said that principles of management are 'mainly behavioural' and 'contingent' in nature.
+24. Explain why is it said that principles of management are 'mainly behavioural' and 'contingent' in nature.
 Also explain how principles of management 'provides managers with useful insights into reality' and 'helps in thoughtful decision-making'.

-Ans: The principles of management are 'mainly behavioural' and 'contingent' in nature and 'provides managers with useful insights into reality' and 'helps inthoughtful decision-making'.
+Ans: The principles of management are 'mainly behavioural' and 'contingent' in nature and 'provides managers with useful insights into reality' and 'helps in thoughtful decision-making'.
 This can be explained as follows:

-- a.
-Mainly Behavioural: Principles of management explains the relationship between human and physical resources but they influence human behaviour themost while achieving organisational goals. - b.
-Contingent: The applicability of principles of management depends on the given situation and that point of time according to the needs in which that situation happens. - c.
-Provides managers with useful insights into reality: The principles of management are formed after experimentation and practice.
-So they provide ideas, hints or guidelines to cope up with similar business problems. - d.
-Helps in thoughtful decision-making: Principles of management based on experiments, observations and logic provide realistic, timely objective assessment of the given situation. - 24.
-Explain why is it said that principles of management are 'mainly behavioural' and 'contingent' in nature.
-Also explain how principles of management 'provides managers with useful insights into reality' and 'helps in thoughtful decision-making'.
+- Mainly Behavioural: Principles of management explains the relationship between human and physical resources but they influence human behaviour the most while achieving organisational goals. - Contingent: The applicability of principles of management depends on the given situation and that point of time according to the needs in which that situation happens. - Provides managers with useful insights into reality: The principles of management are formed after experimentation and practice.
+So they provide ideas, hints or guidelines to cope up with similar business problems. - Helps in thoughtful decision-making: Principles of management based on experiments, observations and logic provide realistic, timely objective assessment of the given situation.